Are changes in investor preferences hurting returns?

-I was recently at the Morningstar Investment Conference.
+I was recently at an investment conference.
 One of the speakers was talking about actively managed ETFs.
 I will keep his name and firm to myself.
 But he was making the argument that actively managed ETFs were the next big thing in Australia.
 He believed Australian investors loved actively managed products.

 This got me thinking.
 Do Australians love actively managed ETFs?
 And if we do, what are the implications?